jimwebber/neo4j-tutorial/README.markdown

 [https://github.com/jimwebber/neo4j-tutorial/zipball/master](https://github.com/jimwebber/neo4j-tutorial/zipball/master)

 Once you have cloned or downloaded and unzipped the koans, you're almost ready.
+You just need the Neo4j binary dependencies, which you can get by running the default Apache Ant target from the Koan root directory:

+   ant

+We use Apache Ivy for dependency resolution and for all the many wonderful benefits Ant and Ivy provide, speed isn't one of them so you might want to go fetch a cup of tea while you're waiting for (seemingly) most of the Internet to download.

+Once the default Ant target has completed, you'll find it has dropped a set of libraries in the lib directory immediately under your Koan directory.
+It has also run the Koans and the unit tests that validate that everything's ready and will have left a report under:

+    target/koan/reports/output/index.html

 Since the Koans come complete with the answers, if you're going to benefit from following them, you'll need to delete those answers.
 Fortunately we've provided a sed script that does this for you.
 From the root directory of your Koan download, run:

     src/main/scripts/remove_snippets.sh